-Most dehydrated food recipes require that you own your own dehydrator, though there are some items you can prep using an oven on a low setting, like fruit leather.
-A mandoline slicer (used with caution) and a pressure cooker will also speed the process up, but aren’t necessary to make delicious dehydrated food.
-If you don’t have a mandoline slicer, good knife skills are important.
+Most dehydrated food recipes require a dehydrator, though there are some items, like fruit leather, you can prep using an oven on a low setting.
+A mandoline slicer (used with caution) and a pressure cooker can also speed the process up but aren’t necessary to make delicious dehydrated food.
+If you don’t have a mandoline slicer, good knife skills will come in handy.

 How to Choose a Food Dehydrator

-If you’re trying to make a lot of food, more surface area is worth investing in due to the amount of time dehydrating takes (anywhere from 5 to 14 hours).
+If you’re trying to make a lot of food, it’s worth investing in a dehydrator with more surface area due to the amount of time dehydrating takes (anywhere from 5 to 14 hours).
 Square trays hold more than round ones with cutouts in the middle.
 A timer lets you leave the house without worrying about overdrying, but it isn’t an essential feature.
-If you’re not sure what you need, start with a cheaper model and work your way up from there.
-Sometimes, you can even find dehydrators at thrift stores.
+If you’re not sure what you need, start with a less expensive model, consider buying used or borrow one from a friend.

 Nonstick sheets or parchment paper are required for drying sauces, soups and fruit leather.
-Some dehydrator brands sell specific sheets that fit their trays.
+Some manufacturers sell specific sheets that fit their dehydrator trays.

 What Foods Can You Dehydrate?

-Most food can be dehydrated at home, with the general exclusion of dairy products and highly fatty items.
-Unlike fruit, meat and most veggies should be cooked before drying.
+Most food can be dehydrated at home, with the general exclusion of dairy products and high-fat items.
+Unlike fruit, meat and most vegetables should be cooked first before dehydrating.
 Once you have a variety of dried ingredients, you can assemble them into meals.
 Some whole meals can be prepared and then dehydrated, like soup and risotto.
-This minimizes prep even further and allows flavors to meld, making for delicious and easy on-trail dinners.
+This minimizes prep even further and allows flavors to meld.

 Food Prep: The Key to Dehydrating

-Food shrinks significantly as it loses moisture, so keep that in mind when considering how much you want to make.
+Food shrinks significantly as it loses moisture, so keep that in mind when considering how much to make.
 For example, a pound of apples (before slicing) yields about a cup of dehydrated apple slices.
-While you want to thinly slice foods to promote even drying, don’t make pieces too small or they’ll get lost in the meal when you rehydrate.
+Although thinly sliced foods promote even drying, don’t cut pieces too small or they can get lost in a meal when rehydrate.

 Storing Dehydrated Food

-Properly stored, dried fruit can last up to five years, and veggies up to 10.
-The key is preventing oxidation.
-If you’re going to consume non-meat items within a year, you can keep them in freezer bags with the air squeezed out.
+Properly stored, dried fruit can last up to five years and vegetables up to 10.
+If you’re going to consume nonmeat items within a year, keep them in freezer bags or reusable storage bags with the air squeezed out.
 For long-term preservation, vacuum-sealing with an oxygen absorber is best.
 Store in a cool, dark place.

 How to Dehydrate Fruit

-Fruit can be dried a couple different ways: sliced or blended.
-Sliced fruit makes a great trail snack on its own, or it can be mixed into oatmeal or granola for breakfast.
+Fruit can be dried a few different ways: sliced or blended.
+Sliced fruit makes a great snack on its own, or it can be mixed into oatmeal or granola.
 Blended, it dries into fruit leather that you can snack on or rehydrate into pudding—particularly if the blend includes bananas, which lend a creamy consistency.

 Recipe: Cinnamon Apples